rwilcox/my-learnings-docs/learning_kafka_notes.md

   * running log: old data deleted after 1GB or a week: so NOT THR BLOCKCHAIN
   * can be compressed on disk with LZ4, Snappy

-  Why younneed state (in tables or somewhere else): because you may want to keep computations you've been doing on the data you've been seeing
+Why you need state (in tables or somewhere else): because you may want to keep computations you've been doing on the data you've been seeing

 You can make Kafka keep the most recent value for a published key in it's log (compact mode). this may or may not be awesome.

 This is NOT awesome if you plan on using kstreams then reply the data, as the stream items are deltas, where as in ktables the field updates to a key are treated like new field values.

 Not that on disk the messages are stored in the same format as from the producers sent - allowing Kafka to stream those bytes directly back to consumers.